-As a UWW Degree Completion Program student, you will have your own advising team to help provide you with the knowledge, tools, and support you need to succeed as an adult returning to school—whether it’s been two years or 25.
+As a UWW Interdisciplinary Studies student, you will have your own advising team to help provide you with the knowledge, tools, and support you need to succeed as an adult returning to school—whether it’s been two years or 25.

 Your academic advisor will stick with you every step of the way—from enrollment through graduation, keeping you on track and moving forward.
 Your faculty advisor will teach your degree planning and prior learning portfolio courses, helping you customize your degree and maximize your credits.

 Meet the amazing people who will be there for you.

 Going back to school as an adult and online is a different experience for many UWW Interdisciplinary Studies students.
 Learn more about the support you’ll receive.